mlabs-haskell/hedgehog-plutus-simple/ARCHITECTURE.md

-another layer of adjunctions from `Either fullBad fullGood` to `Product '[forall good. good]` is needed to capture these potential conflict cases (while ignoring `bad` values for individual scripts, which are eliminated in the previous layer), Again, these can be round-trip tested for consistency, and then composed with the lower adjunctions to test these full transactions against actual scripts, using `plutus-simple-model`.
+another layer of adjunctions from `Either fullBad fullGood` to `Product '[forall good. good]` is needed to capture these potential conflict cases (while ignoring `bad` values for individual scripts, which are eliminated in the previous layer), as well as tidy up the representation of these 'abstract transactions'.
+Again, these can be round-trip tested for consistency, and then composed with the lower adjunctions to test these full transactions against actual scripts, using `plutus-simple-model`.

 ## State machine layer

 `fullGood` types typically will form something like a sum type defining valid uses of your scripts.
 These will serve as the transitioms of your state machine.

-For state machine testing, the develooper define an ADT that specifies in abstract, the valid state of your machine.
+For state machine testing, the developer define an ADT that specifies in abstract, the valid state of your machine.
 For example, an auction contract may look like: